To start, let's take a look at common situations where out-of-pocket costs can occur.

-- Part B: This pays for a portion of doctor visits, outpatient procedures, laboratory tests, ambulatory care, mental healthcare, and some home health services.
-The Medicare premium in 2017 will be at least $134 monthly (up 10% from 2016)—plus the annual deductible of $183 in 2017 (up from $166 in 2016).1
+This pays for a portion of doctors’ appointments, outpatient procedures, laboratory tests, ambulatory care, mental healthcare and some home health services.
+The Medicare Part B premium in 2019 is $135.50 a month (or higher, depending on your income)—plus an annual deductible of $185.

-- Part C: Also known as Medicare Advantage, these plans include Part A and Part B benefits.
-While Original Medicare has limited dental and hearing coverage, Medicare Advantage plans often include additional coverage for routine dental and hearing care, and prescriptions.
-That doesn't mean out-of-pocket costs will not pop up.2
+Also known as Medicare Advantage, these plans include Part A and Part B benefits.
+While Original Medicare generally does not cover dental and hearing, Medicare Advantage plans often include additional coverage for routine dental and hearing care, along with prescriptions.

-Medicare costsPrescription Savings Options for Medicare Part D
+Medicare Part D

 If you don’t choose a Medicare Part C plan that includes prescription drug coverage, but still want prescription coverage, you can enroll in a stand-alone Part D prescription drug plan.
 Most plans require a monthly premium, deductibles and copays.

 Note that there is a , opens new window for signing up for Part D after the deadline.
 Be sure to check each plan’s drug list before you decide on a plan, to ensure that the medicines you take are included.